 Let there be fire! *Ignites lighter*

-While sitting with a random book of leftovers in my room this evening, these are what went through my mind.
+While sitting in my room with a random book about cooking leftovers, these are what dashed through my mind.

 Now, many of you would suggest having the cheesecake refrigerated until next day and served chilled.
 Trust me on this, have a slice of warm cheesecake with freshly whipped cream or without - but warm - and you will never want to have a cheesecake that is cooled down, ever.
 Unless you are like simply lazy, or can't wait so much to warm it up.
 I am neither of these when it comes to getting a warm piece tasting of all-good-things-in-the-world, you see.